o3de/o3de.org/content/docs/tools-ui/component-library/uidev-table-view-component.md

 ---
+linktitle: Table View
+title: O3DE UI Table View Component
-description: ' Learn how to use the O3DE UI 2.0 table view component to present columns of structured data in O3DE tools and gems. '
+description: Learn how to use the O3DE UI table view component to present columns of structured data in O3DE tools and Gems.
-title: O3DE UI table view component
+toc: true
 ---

 {{< preview-migrated >}}